Warhammer 40K: Plagues of Grandfather Nurgle

 Morbus Metallum is a disease created by the Death Guard.
 It was created after a failed takeover of the Albarnan Sector to turn the local Jungle Worlds into Plague Factories.
-This plan was however thwarted by three companies of the Iron Hands and forces of the Adeptus Mechanicus.
+Three companies of the Iron Hands and forces of the Adeptus Mechanicus thwarted the plan.

-It is as much a spiritual plague as a physical one, as the souls of those infected are slowly leeched into Nurgle’s realm, where they appear as warty seed pods growing from cracked branches of gloomy willows.
+It is as much a spiritual plague as a physical one.
+The souls of those infected are slowly leeched into Nurgle’s realm.
+There they reappear as warty seed pods growing from cracked branches of gloomy willows.
 Each pod swells and ripens as the plague destroys its host in the real world and the nascent Plaguebearer feeds upon the victim’s dying energies.
 When fully mature, the podule drops and the newly created Plaguebearer tears himself free.
 A mortal who resists for a significant period produces an equally long incubation period resulting in a larger, tougher and more disgusting Daemonic Herald of Nurgle.
 Many sufferers undertake death quests in order to be killed and avoid this fate

 Walking Pox is a new type of Nurgle disease.
-It turns it’s infected victims into Poxwalkers – rotting, bloated corpses, with spikes protruding from their bodies and mutated parts.
+It turns it’s infected victims into Poxwalkers.
+The victims become rotting, bloated corpses, with spikes protruding from their mutated bodies.
 Though the victims of this disease becomes irrevocably dead, they are still horribly conscious and trapped in their mutated bodies, therefore helplessly watching as their diseased corpse shambles out in a eternal search for living souls and fresh meat to devour.

 ~Guard your soul against corruption brother.